 July 12, 2019 Batushka – Hospodi (Album Review)

 Religion is an occurrence as old as time, there is a strength and freedom for some in shared beliefs of something more.
-Over the centuries European countries have been known for a rich tapestries of religious beliefs that are compiled with intricate tradition and ceremony.
-This thoughts in mind, Poland’s Batushka return with a gorgeous marriage of Orthodox music, ritual, and fearsome Black Metal on their new album Hospodi.
+Over the centuries, European countries have been known for rich tapestries of religious beliefs that are compiled with intricate tradition and ceremony.
+These thoughts in mind, Poland’s Batushka return with a gorgeous marriage of Orthodox music, ritual, and fearsome Black Metal on their new album Hospodi.